-Q. Can I play with a kite or a model plane near a power line?
+Q. Can I play with a kite, model planes or drones near a power line?

-A. No. Here are some rules to follow:

-- Do not fly kites or model planes near any power line. - Always fly kites and planes so the wind carries them away from power lines and away from television or radio antennas. - Call Great River Energy or your electric utility if a kite or model plane becomes snagged in a power line.
+- A. No. Here are some rules to follow: - Do not fly kites, model planes or drones near any power line. - Flying near power lines may cause interference with a drone's navigation system and could cause it to crash. - Always fly kites and planes so the wind carries them away from power lines and away from television or radio antennas. - Call Great River Energy or your electric utility if a kite, model plane or drone becomes snagged in a power line.
 DO NOT pull the string or climb a tower or pole to get it down. - If a model plane is caught in the line, let go of the control line immediately and call Great River Energy or your electric utility for assistance.
 DO NOT attempt to retrieve it yourself.